gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 - You are highly encouraged to read the [Redis Sentinel][sentinel] documentation before configuring Redis HA with GitLab to fully understand the topology and architecture.
-- This is the documentation for the Omnibus packages.
+- This is the documentation for the Omnibus GitLab packages.
 For installations from source, follow the [Redis HA source install](redis_source.md) guide.
-- Redis Sentinel is bundled with Omnibus GitLab Enterprise Edition only.
+- Redis Sentinel daemon is bundled with Omnibus GitLab Enterprise Edition only.
   For the Omnibus Community Edition and installations from source, follow the [Redis HA source install](redis_source.md) guide.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->